Alarm System Detects Early Nozzle, Hot Runner Leaks

 Photo Credit: Plastixs

-Plastixs, a U.S. and Canadian distributor for AIRTECT, introduces the AIRTECT Plastic Leak Alarm System.
+Plastixs, a U.S. and Canadian distributor for Airtect, introduces the Airtect Plastic Leak Alarm System.
 Offered in a number of configurations depending on the application and how the injection molder operates, the system detects machine nozzle and hot runner leaks early.

 A small amount of air moves through robust, 1.6-2-mm stainless steel tubes (2-3 psi, <0.01 cfm per tube) placed in the hot runner.
 A built-in pressure differential sensor sets off an alarm whenever airflow on any tube is blocked.
 A small length of high-temperature silicone tube can also be added to the stainless steel tube for increased sensitivity.
-Plastixs notes that this system enables the ability to perform mold repair and return the mold back to service within 1-2 days, eliminating the 2-5-week downtime that occurs when leaks go undetected.
+Plastixs notes that this system enables the ability to perform mold repair and return the mold back to service within 1-2 days, eliminating the 3-5-week downtime that occurs when leaks go undetected.

 Offered in modular and fixed manifold options, this system ensures nozzle, barrel and hot runner mold protection up to 32 zones (4-24 for modular systems), and includes mold temperature monitoring, programmable machine interlocks and ensures easy installation.
 Leak locations are displayed on LED or LCD clear text display.
 Modular options, offer quick-release manifold systems that attach onto the base system.